kotoriee/Accepted-s--lab-1--variant-2/README.md

   Core implementation
   of the DynamicArray class.
 - `test_dynamic_array.py`
-  Unit tests
-  for the DynamicArray class.
-- `test_dynamic_array_property.py`
-  Property tests
-  for the DynamicArray class.
+  Unit tests and Property-Based tests for the DynamicArray class.
 - `README.md`
   Project documentation.